akazukin5151/koneko/README.md

     * TODO: document the settings in terms of what they actually are
 * Boolean settings in the config now accepts ('1', 'yes', 'true', or 'on') for True, and anything else as False.
 * Warn user for invalid credentials
+* Image mode can now jump to specified page number, in a multi-image post

 #### Internal code
 * Added lots of tests